Public Rights of Way - Privacy Notice

 Where we get your information from

 Personal information is given through communications between you and the Public Rights of Way team.
-In addition, information on landowners and occupiers is obtained from office records, Land Registry and the Rural Payments Agency.
+In addition, information on landowners and occupiers is obtained from office records, other Officers of the Council, Land Registry and the Rural Payments Agency.

 How long we will keep your personal information